maksimKorzh/vici/README.md

           ESC - enter the 'VIEW' mode
             i - enter the 'EDIT' mode
-            A - go to last char in line, enter the 'EDIT' mode r - enter the 'REPLACE' mode
+            A - go to last char in line, enter the 'EDIT' mode R - enter the 'REPLACE' mode
             d - cut current line to copy buffer y - copy current line to copy buffer a - enable autocomplete for parens & quotes